top of page

 PULAU UBIN

 This lush sanctuary offers nature lovers plenty of wild green spaces and biking trails.
 Check out the Chek Jawa wetlands, one of Singapore’s richest ecosystems, and you might catch glimpses of hornbills, wild boars and more during your treks.
-The gorgeous blue of the abandoned quarries are a sight to behold, too.
-Don’t miss the annual outdoor festival Pesta Ubin which offers activities like walks, cycling and kayaking expeditions, and opportunities to sample durians and homestyle cuisine.
+Don’t miss the annual outdoor festival Pesta Ubin, which offers activities like walks, cycling, and kayaking expeditions and opportunities to sample durians and homestyle cuisine.

 How to get there: